Welcome to my manifesto of depth and darkness, the background photo was taken during the April new moon at about 3am. Click the plus to open sections.

 This is answered in Darkwards Code #4: Listen to dark music.

-Darkspace, Darkseed, Darkcell, Dark Tranquility, Dark Oath, Dark Funeral, Dark Fortress, Darkest Horizon, Dark the Suns, Spell of Dark, Dark Forest, Black Forest, Black Therapy, Nightcreepers, Nightland, Nightwish, Beast in Black, Twilight Force, Midnight Eternal, Midnight Odyssey, Midnight Realm, Moonlight Sorcery, Sunless Rise, Swallow the Sun, Obsidian Gate, Starforger, Ghostheart Nebula, Nebula Orionis, Astrophobos, Duskmourn, Nyktophobia, Insomnium, Woods of Desolation, Cryptic Wintermoon, Wintersun, Suotana, Eternal Tears of Sorrow, Evilfeast, Battle Dagorath, Dimmu Borgir
+Great bands: Darkspace, Darkseed, Darkcell, Darkthrone, Dark Tranquility, Dark Oath, Dark Funeral, Dark Fortress, Dark Age, Darkest Horizon, Dark the Suns, Spell of Dark, Dark Forest, Black Forest, Black Therapy, Nightcreepers, Nightland, Nightwish, Midnight Eternal, Midnight Odyssey, Midnight Realm, Nocturna, Twilight Force, Beast in Black, Obsidian Gate, Nyktophobia, Moonshade, Moonlight Haze, Moonlight Sorcery, Cryptic Wintermoon, Sunless Rise, Swallow the Sun, Starforger, Ghostheart Nebula, Nebula Orionis, Astrophobos, Duskmourn, Crepuscule, Wintersun, Sunn O)))

 Dark 2: Deeper, Darker

-It can be premature or delayed, feared or desired, gradual or sudden, natural or inflicted, painful or painless, happy or tragic... but it is always certain: the inevitable end. 🪦
+It can be premature or delayed, gradual or sudden, feared or desired, natural or inflicted, deliberate or accidental, painful or painless, happy or tragic... but it is always 100% certain: the inevitable end. 🪦

-The inevitable end of not just life, but of every creation, every situation, every relationship etc. Every full moon, every spectacular sunset, every night sky event; they are all reminders of the passage of time, every one of them could be the last one for anyone.
+The inevitable end is of not just life, but of every creation, every situation, every relationship, and even the whole universe.
+Every full moon, every spectacular sunset, every night sky event; they are all reminders of the passage of time, every one of them could be the last one for anyone.
 Compared to pure nature and forests, the cemetery is also a powerful atmosphere while offering a different, more intense experience, with more emphasis on connecting with finality.
-With acknowledgement of death and impermanence comes appreciation for what life offers, and preparation to reduce the devastating effects of tragic but inevitable losses.
+The only universal certainty in this cosmos is impernanence.
+With acknowledgement of death and finality comes appreciation for what life offers, and preparation to reduce the devastating effects of tragic but inevitable losses.

 ⏳️

-Did any higher powers design it all, or did it all happen by itself?
-Science can influence beliefs either way, but the sad truth is: we can only believe in one or the other, no one knows for sure.
+Did any higher powers design all this, or did it all happen by itself?
+Science can influence beliefs either way, but the truth is: we can only believe in one or the other, we still cannot know.
 All we can conclude is that the universe is an amazing creation, and we can seek to understand rather than know, which is what the next section is about.

 2.5: Dark faith is not blind faith

-A lot of strict religious dogma demands complete unquestioning submission to an authority that controls by instilling fear, guilt and ignorance.
-No questioning is no understanding, which is why acts of blind obedience often fail to live up to their own alleged purpose, or even backfire with opposite effects.
-An authority that censors or prohibits even exploring alternative ideas is insecure, fragile and ironically unfaithful.
+Strict dogma teaches blind faith, based on obedience to a religious authority that shuts down questions and instills fear, guilt and ignorance.
+No questioning is no understanding, which is why acts of blind obedience often fail to achieve their own alleged purpose, or even backfire with opposite effects.
+To force one belief system and prohibit exploring alternative ideas is control by instilling ignorance; the end result is fragile, divisive and ironically unfaithful.

 2.6: A follower's story